openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-06-01-robotoff-backups.md

 So far, Robotoff backups were performed manually.
 We wish to automate the process.

-I created a zfs dataset for Robotoff backups:
+On ovh3, I created a zfs dataset for Robotoff backups:

 `zfs create rpool/backups/robotoff`